 Sevier County Medical Center’s request was pending for a couple months and was placed on PEER’s supplemental agenda Tuesday morning before the meeting.

-State Sen. Jonathan Dismang (R-Searcy) and Sen. Missy Irvin (R-Mountain View) both expressed frustration about the process through which ARPA requests come before the steering committee and the Legislative Council.
+Sens.
+Jonathan Dismang (R-Searcy) and Missy Irvin (R-Mountain View) both expressed frustration about the process through which ARPA requests come before the steering committee and the Legislative Council.
 Dismang claimed the way requests are prioritized is too unclear.

 “There’s a large number of other programs that had requests in at the same time frame you had, and I understand this one has made it [to the Council], and I don’t know why it didn’t make it a month ago or two months ago,” Dismang told the Sevier County hospital officials.